 Banje Beach is another most famous beach in the city, especially amidst the tourists.
 It is placed on a serene location.
-Located off Ploce Gate, it is the closest beach to old town.
+Located off Ploce Gate, it is the closest beach to the old town.
 From the road to the beach, it has over 100 stairs, and most of them are going up after a day at the beach.
 The beach has gravel and small pebbles.
 You may need swimming shoes if you are not accustomed to this type of beach.

 Betina Cave Beach, as the name suggests, is a small cave beach.
 Interestingly, it is a real gem like its name.
 You can get there only from the sea.
 Even during hot summers, the cave makes this beach cool and comfortable.
-It gets sunlight for just a few hours in a day.
+It gets sunlight for just a few hours a day.
 It has beautiful and curved pebbles.
-Book a kayaking tour which stops there for relaxation and swimming to explore this beach.
+Book a kayaking tour that stops there for relaxation and swimming to explore this beach.
 However, kayaking tours have somehow affected its charm a bit as it has made this beach a lot busier than it should be.

 Read more about other Croatian cities:

 - Top Tourist Attractions and Things to do in Split (Croatia)

 - Top 10 Best Day Trips from Split (Croatia)